T cell prolymphocytic leukemia (TPLL): Symptoms, diagnosis and treatment

 - fluid collection around the heart or lungs

-An increase in white blood cells accompanied by a drop in hemoglobin or platelets is especially concerning because that means the cancer is taking over your bone marrow.
-So, it needs to be treated.
+"An increase in white blood cells accompanied by a drop in hemoglobin or platelets is especially concerning, because that means the cancer is taking over your bone marrow," notes Kadia.
+"At that point, it needs to be treated."

-Life expectancy for a person with T cell prolymphocytic leukemia
+Treatment options for T cell prolymphocytic leukemia

-T cell prolymphocytic leukemia is not hereditary
+Clinical trials for T cell prolymphocytic leukemia

 Request an appointment at UT MD Anderson online or call 1-877-632-6789.